UofT-DSI/shell/04-instructors/lessons/ethics_slides.md

 How might this practice exclude people or communities?

-Is this practice even ethically reponsible?
+Is this practice ethically responsible?

 ---

-> "The inhumane reduction of humanity down to what can be counted."
+> "The inhumane reduction of humanity to mere numbers."

 ---